Skip to main content

 Updated over a week ago

-Proficiency in JavaScript is required to utilize this capability, as direct support is not offered.
-Business users seeking guidance are encouraged to reach out to our support team for assistance and recommendations.
+Note that proficiency in JavaScript is required to utilize this capability, as direct support is not offered.

 Topics included in this lesson: